ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 - **Primary Mitigation: The API Pool Manager.**
   - **Implementation Mandate:** This is a mandatory V1 feature.
 It directly addresses the risk by allowing users to spread load across multiple keys, taking advantage of free tiers and different pricing models.
 - **Secondary Mitigation: The Programmable Context Partitioner.**
   - **Implementation Mandate:** This is the primary token-saving mechanism and is a core V1 feature.
 The `workflows.json` manifest MUST be able to specify a named `context_slice` for each step.
 This allows the system to provide the AI with the minimal, purpose-built context required for a specific task (e.g., a "Testing_Context" for a test-writing worker), which is far more efficient than a one-size-fits-all context.
 - **Tertiary Mitigation: Observability via the AI Call Inspector.**
-  - **Implementation Mandate:** Every logged AI call in the `AI Call Inspector` MUST include the token usage data (`tokens_used`) returned by the API.
-This gives the user a clear, auditable trail of their consumption, allowing them to identify which steps or workers in their workflow are the most expensive.
+  - **Implementation Mandate:** Every logged AI call in the `AI Call Inspector` MUST include the token usage data (`tokens_used`) and the call latency (`durationMs`) returned by the API.
+This gives the user a clear, auditable trail of their consumption and performance, allowing them to identify which steps or workers in their workflow are the most expensive or slowest.

 # RoboSmith Detailed Specification: Chapter 7